BRAINCAPTURE

 Telemedicine via app/cloud enables remote diagnosis by neurologist

-A diagnostic support algorithm that reduces neurologist time to diagnose from 45 to 10 minutes
+A Diagnostic support algorithm reduces time to diagnosis

 • Increases availability of EEG diagnostics